3rd Year Residents

 Charlotte.
 I received my B.S. in Health and Exercise Science

-at Wake Forest University, where I also met my fiancé, Thomas.
+at Wake Forest University, where I also met my husband, Thomas, who I married in the spring of 2014.
+People in Winston

-Salem say that once you come here, you stay here.
-That is
+Salem say that once you come here, you stay here and that is

 undergrad and knew that WFU School of Medicine was the right place